vulture2600/SammyDoor/README.md

 Magnetic door sensor.
 Various 2, 3 and 4 pin connectors.

 Special thanks to https://github.com/MarksBench for his help with his EEPROM library.
 I had to edit one line in busio.py to allow it to talk to the secondary I2C bus.
 See busio2.py.
+Line 65 specifies bus #6 as one of the arguments.